Need immediate help? - Here's what to do

 Interested in volunteering to work in this service?
 Or perhaps becoming a paid employee? - See https://988lifeline.org/careers.

-(For more information, see the 988Lifeline website.)
+(For more information, news, etc., including a live chat link, see the 988Lifeline website.)

 ☀ ☀ ☀